analogdevicesinc/msdk/Examples/MAX78002/CNN/kinetics/.vscode/README.md

 ## Issue Tracker

-Bug reports, feature requests, and contributions are welcome via the [issues](https://github.com/analogdevicesinc/VSCode-Maxim/issues) tracker on Github.
+Bug reports, feature requests, and contributions are welcome via the [issues](https://github.com/analogdevicesinc/VSCode-Maxim/issues) tracker on GitHub.

 New issues should contain _at minimum_ the following information: